A temporary getaway - three monasteries in Austria

 St. Lambrecht Abbey in Styria

 The route gives us the feeling of leaving the modern world and of going back in time to a life without hassle.
 The people of this region lead a hard life.
-If we can judge the deserted mountain farms, many have given up and moved out to find a lighter life elsewhere.
+If we can judge by the deserted mountain farms, many have given up and moved out to find a lighter life elsewhere.

 Roast pork with bread dumplings